VI. Crossing Bulgaria from west to east. Routes:

 2. Botevgradski Pass (roads 6 (E 871) & 1001).

-Information on these two passes can be found here:
+A very detail information on these two passes can be found here:

 Route a: Vitinya Pass